 - Ads: paid ads and sponsored posts are another great way to bring visibility to your course.

-- Webinars: hosting a webinar or podcast gives you the chance to give students a taste of the online classroom experience, while teaching them a specific short lesson or skill.
+- Webinars: hosting a live webinar, automated webinar, or podcast gives you the chance to give students a taste of the online classroom experience, while teaching them a specific short lesson or skill.